Rimsha-Bashir/Data-Engineering-Project-ZC-2025/Module - 4/notes/notes.md

     - Specify Env name as `Production`
     - Choose `Production` as deployment type.
     - Set the Warehouse connection to sue for this env, which in my case will be `zoomcamp_bigquery`
-    - Set Deployment credentials, dataset name as `prod`
+    - Set Deployment credentials, dataset name as `prod` (create this dataset manually in BQ - check [troubleshooting errors](#troubleshooting-errors) section.)
     - `Save`
 2. Now you can `Create jobs`.
 This is the Scheduler.
     - Select the `Deploy job` from the Create job dropdown.